 Destroying our oceans doesn’t only threaten marine habitats and species but also our own health, economy and security.

-According to the World Wildlife Fund (WWF), 80% of pollution in the ocean comes from land based activities.
+According to the World Wildlife Fund (WWF), pollution in the ocean comes from land based activities.
 The plastic items we use and the sewage we create ends up in our oceans and harm the delicate ecosystems that lives in our waters.